uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.4.1-Shell_Commands.md

   on   :Turn led on.
   off  :Turn led off.
 CSSE4011:~$
+CSSE4011:~$led off
 CSSE4011:~$led on
-CSSE4011:~$led off
 ```

 ## **3.0 Sample Application**

 A sample application has been provided, this application includes all the steps mentioned above.
-You can test the shell commands to toggle the onboard led by flashing it to the Arduino Sense Board.
+You can test the shell commands to toggle the onboard led by flashing it to the Particle Argon Board.

 Sample is located in: